-Like I said, when I turned sixteen, I was no longer a kid.
-I rose to the challenge and faced cancer like a man.
+Like I said, when I turned sixteen I was no longer a kid.
 I didn’t need help or anyone to do anything for me.
 I may spend my whole life investigating why, but within the first couple months of treatment I realized I was invincible.
 I saw myself as a real-life Superman.
 Unable to be penetrated.
 Unable to be destroyed.

-A week later my doctor said I had bone cancer.
+A week later I was diagnosed with bone cancer.
 My best friends and I went to Hamburgers’ house where I told them all that I knew.
-It was a typical Saturday night.
-We laughed and joked as usual.
+It was a typical Saturday night with our usual laughter and jokes.
 Before driving to Taco Bell, I walked up Hamburgers' basement stairs and said, “I can feel my cancer poking out my ass.”
 At the Taco Bell drive-thru, Zeke upset the employee and we’re sure she spit in our food.

 Less than one week later my new life began.
 I am certain that the girls at school no longer saw me as the mysterious guy who cracks two jokes before taking Zeke and Big Easy home.
 They now saw me as the sick kid.
 I know this because that is how I would’ve viewed anyone else with cancer.
 I did everything in my power to show them otherwise.
 I’ve done everything I can since then, and I’ll do everything I can forever.

 Last year I watched a skiing documentary with my roommate and some of the students he’d been giving skiing lessons to.
 When we left I asked him how old his students were.
 “They’re around sixteen,” my roommate said.